Phuong-Le/phuong-github-pages/src/contents/projects/rot2_al35.md

 ## Acknowledgements

 Special thanks to Gerry Tonkin-Hill for the statistical method to simulate metagenomes.
-Thanks to Luis Gonzalez, Theresa Ochoa, Pablo Tsykayama and Hanson Blake for providing nasopharyngeal swab metagenomic samples.
+Thanks to Luis Gonzalez, Theresa Ochoa, Pablo Tsukayama and Hanson Blake for providing nasopharyngeal swab metagenomic samples.